 Find out more about intermission, including how to apply and how it will affect your study.

 If you want to discontinue

 Discontinuing from a course of study means that you are withdrawing.
-Depending on your circumstances, there may be alternative study or career options.
+Depending on your circumstances, you may have alternative study or career options.

-If you’re thinking about discontinuing for financial or personal reasons, we recommend that you explore counselling and financial assistance.
-You may be eligible for financial support or special consideration that will allow you to keep studying.
+If you’re thinking about discontinuing for financial or personal reasons, we recommend that you explore counselling, financial assistance and disability support.
+You may be eligible for financial support, special consideration or adjustments that will allow you to keep studying.

 Instead of discontinuing altogether, you could consider intermitting until your circumstances improve or perhaps you could transfer to another course.
-However, it’s better to discontinue your course than to just stop studying and allowing your enrolment to lapse.
+However, it’s better to discontinue your course than to just stop studying without notifying Deakin and allowing your enrolment to lapse.

 Find out more about discontinuing, including how to apply and how it will affect your fees.